-Time coverage: AEC's primary data represent production between calendar years 2020 and 2021.
-Background data for upstream and downstream processes (i.e., raw materials, energy resources, transportation, and ancillary materials) were obtained from the GaBi 10 (CUP 2021.2) databases.
+Time coverage: AEC's primary data represent production within calendar year 2020.
+Background data for upstream and downstream processes (i.e., raw materials, energy resources, transportation, and ancillary materials) were obtained from the GaBi 10 (CUP 2021.1) databases.

-Technology coverage: Data were collected for the production of thermally improved painted and anodized aluminum extrusions for the participating facilities.
+Technology coverage: Data were collected for the production of mill-finished, painted, and anodized aluminum extrusions for the participating facilities (thermal improvement is excluded from this EPD, but covered in a separate EPD).